Hosting-MP/legacy-froxlor-installer/README.md

 # froxlor-installer
 Bash install script to install latest version of froxlor including all required system components.
+This script should be used on new, clean, minimal installation only.
+As of now, only recent Debian/Ubuntu distributions are supported.
+Script cleanup and unattented install mode will be added soon.

 ## Installation
 Login to your machine, open terminal (**ssh/shell**) and run the following command **as root**: